NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/classes/Running-a-JupyterLab-Notebook/README.md

 Note that this notebook had the `python` kernel running, normally we would have executed this in a `bash` kernel.
 This Kernel is not yet available on the CAVATICA platform but it has been added to the Seven Bridges Team Backlog.

-### Open the `2-reading-data-and-plotting-in-R.ipynb`
+### Open the `Reading-data-and-plotting-in-R.ipynb`

 Next, we will execute the second `jupyterlab` notebook, this one is running the `R` kernel.

-Look again at the folders on the left and open the second notebook `2-reading-data-and-plotting-in-R.ipynb` by double-clicking on the notebook.
+Look again at the folders on the left and open the second notebook `Reading-data-and-plotting-in-R.ipynb` by double-clicking on the notebook.

 <img src="https://github.com/NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/CAVATICAJupyterLabNotebook2-ReadingDataAndPlottingR.png">